 The patient's clinical record opens with the Chart tab selected.

 Do one of the following:

-If your location uses DEXIS devices, from the Imaging tab's menu, clicktap PA Quick acquire.
+If you have selected teeth for a periapical image, from the Imaging tab's menu, clicktap PA Quick acquire.

 The options to acquire an image become available.
 Skip steps 5 - 8.

 On the Imaging tab's menu, clicktap Acquire images.

 The options for acquiring images become available.
 Proceed to step 5.